 DICP’s unique approach to direct delivery of multiple wrap-around services accomplishes what single-service agencies cannot: the provision of comprehensive, integrated support through one organization, and the delivery of effective assistance to those seeking to truly overcome poverty.
 DICP offers programs and affiliated components in our key service areas.

-Give us a call to learn more
+Give us a call during business hours to learn more!

 DICP serves over 414,500 meals and works with more than 15,000 people annually.